CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ### Security linting and visible checks with GitHub Actions

-{% include figure.html image="images/package-magnifying-glass.png" caption="Image showing a package being inspected by a magnifying glass."  %}
+{% include figure.html image="images/package-magnifying-glass.png" caption="Make an effort to inspect your package for known security issues."  %}

 Use security vulnerability linters to help prevent undesirable or risky processing for your audience.
 Doing this both practical to avoid issues and conveys that you care about those using your package!